La Patrie en Danger - 1814

 Sequence

-The British start with the initiative.
-The British are the First Side.
+The Britain starts with the initiative.
+The Britain is the First Side.

 Britain flagBritainWinner